gcymbalski/ecs-scaling-demo/docs/01-DESIGN.md

 ## Implementation Concerns

-For simplicity, I am using my workstation running OSX for development, working primarily in cross-platform tooling when possible.
-However, I'm spoiled and have things like homebrew to manage packages.
-As much as possible, I'll be calling out dependencies and providing links to all tools required/used, including specific version information (e.g. using submodules for upstream deps, or Gemfiles that are more specific than usual).
+For simplicity, I am using my workstation running a modern Debian variant for development, working primarily in cross-platform tooling when possible.
+I'll be calling out dependencies and providing links to all tools required/used, including specific version information (e.g. using submodules for upstream deps, or Gemfiles that are more specific than usual).

 The primary technologies I will be using are SparkleFormation, a DSL for managing CloudFormation-like stacks on various cloud providers, and Packer, a tool for generating images programmatically and flexibly.